 Over the last two years, we’ve spent a lot of time figuring out what it takes to make a great cat brush.

-We’ve researched the types of brushes & de-shedding tools available, read hundreds of customer reviews, and performed real-world tests on over a dozen top boxes.
-We spent over 35 hours testing these cat brush’ sturdiness, cat-friendliness, and ability to prevent shedding and hair loss.
+We’ve researched the types of brushes & de-shedding tools available, read hundreds of customer reviews, and performed real-world tests on over a dozen top brushes.
+We spent over 35 hours testing their sturdiness, cat-friendliness, and ability to prevent shedding and hair loss.

-Based on this extensive research and hands-on testing, we’ve selected the following 15 cat litter boxes as the best you can buy.
+Based on this extensive research and hands-on testing, we’ve selected the following 11 cat brushes as the best you can buy.

-At a Glance: 10 Best Cat Brushes & De-shedding Tools to Buy
+At A Glance: Best Cat Brushes & De-shedding Tools To Buy

 Safari Cat Self-Cleaning Slicker Brush